BNasmith/PTForsyth/Practice.md

 references I have given.
 But had they been multiplied there are some names that would have incessantly recurred.
-And especially those of Rothe, Kähler, Seeberg and Grutzmacher without whom these pages would have been lean indeed.
+And especially those of Rothe, Kähler, Seeberg and Grutzmacher---without whom these pages would have been lean indeed.
 In certain moods, as one traces back the origin of some lines of thought or even phrases of speech, the words come to mind, "What have I that I